vi-voe/rsschool-cv/cv.md

 I have an experience as a html developer.
 Last few years make animated presentations.

 ## Education
+BS in Information Security Management, 2011
 Sevastopol National University of Nuclear Energy and Industry
-- Bachelor's Degree in Information Security Management

 ## English
 Upper-Intermidiate (B2)